pjjonesnz/saveMyForm.jquery/README.md

 ```

 The available options are:
-* `exclude` – jQuery selectors to define form fields that you don't want to save data for.
-See: https://api.jquery.com/category/selectors/ for more about jQuery selectors
+* `exclude` – jQuery selectors to define form input fields that you don't want to save data for.
+See: https://api.jquery.com/category/selectors/ for more about jQuery selectors.
 * `include` - jQuery selectors to define form fields that you DO want to save data for.
+Leave this to null to automatically include all input field types that aren't excluded with the previous option.
 * `formName` - the name to use when saving the form.
-Leave as undefined to automatically generate name.
+Leave as undefined to automatically generate the storage name.
 * `addPathToName` - add the page path to the name of the form - to individually handle forms on different pages that have the same form name (whether the name is automatically or manually specified).
-* `addPathLength`- the length of the path to add to the form name,
+* `addPathLength`- the length of the path to add to the form name. se a negative number like the default to select from the end of the path.
-* `loadInputs` - reload input data from localStorage when page is re-loaded.
+* `loadInputs` - reload input data from localStorage when the page is re-loaded.
-* `resetOnSubmit` - delete form data from localStorage when the form is submit
+* `resetOnSubmit` - delete input data from localStorage when the form is submitted.
-* `sameNameSeparator` - the separator to be used between the field name and an index number in the localStorage key when multiple form fields have the same name.
+* `sameNameSeparator` - the separator to be used between the field name and an index number in the localStorage key when multiple form fields have the same name. (eg. radio groups)

 ### Notes about the script options